 - 1. The report must be well-ordered so the reader can easily find information. - 2.
-It must be objective because the reader will use the report to make decision that affect the organization. - 3.
-It must present information-facts and data.
-Where subjective information are required, as in drawing conclusions and making recommendations they must be presented ethically and be based on the information contained in the report. - 4.
+It must be objective because the reader will use the report to make a decision that affects the organization. - 3.
+It must present information facts and data.
+Where subjective information is required, as in drawing conclusions and making recommendations they must be presented ethically and be based on the information contained in the report. - 4.
 It must aid in decision making and problem solving.
 There is a practical, "need-to-know" dimension about business reports that differentiates them from academic or scientific reports.